stephen shibley, principal

 I am a licensed landscape architect and landscape contractor living and working in Estacada, Oregon.
 For the last 30 years I have been reimagining a sense of place through the creative process of landscape design and construction.
 I am committed to co-creating playful, vibrant, rejuvenating and transformative landscapes that feed people’s mind, body, and soul.

 In my home community, I operate Oregon’s first SERF certified christmas tree farm (a program that promotes Socially and Environmentally Responsible Farms).
-I am a founding member and Co-Chair of a local non-profit called SEED, a school district wide school garden program operating since 2009.
+I am a founding member and Co-Chair of SEED, a school district wide school garden program operating since 2009.
+In November of 2019, SEED became a program of the local non-profit Estacada Area Food Bank.
 I am a graduate of the Ford Institute for Community Building Leadership Program (TFFF) in 2011.

 I became involved with Labyrinth Network Northwest (LNN) and was active on the Governing Circle from 2007 -2011.
 In the global community I have served on The Labyrinth Society’s (TLS) Board of Directors from 2011 – 2015 and continue to be an active member.